Robotic automation

 Scheduling appointments with shippers, receivers, and carriers can also be a tedious task, with many back-and-forth emails for confirming or declining appointments.

-You can integrate RPA software into your transport management system or yard management system to schedule appointments and send timely emails to all participants.
+You can integrate RPA for carriers into your transport management system or yard management system to schedule appointments and send timely emails to all participants.
 Plus, software bots can notify participants of upcoming appointments and status updates.

 Document management

-Logistics is often associated with piles of documents like BOLs that ensure the receiver gets all the requested products and proofs of delivery that prove to the shipping company that the receiver got the requested products within the requested time frame.
+Logistics is often associated with piles of documents like BOLs that ensure the receiver gets all the requested products, and proofs of delivery that ensure the shipping company that the receiver got the requested products within the requested time frame.

-You can create bots responsible for retrieving data from all incoming and outgoing electronic documents.
+Along with developing a logistics delivery platform, you can create bots responsible for retrieving data from all incoming and outgoing electronic documents.
 Bots can even open email attachments, identify document types, extract critical information, and move documents to the company’s database.
-With RPA, it becomes unnecessary to manually rekey data from one document to another or send dozens of repetitive emails to shippers, receivers, and carriers.
+With robotic process automation for mobility and logistics, it becomes unnecessary to manually rekey data from one document to another or send dozens of repetitive emails to shippers, receivers, and carriers.

 Real-world examples of RPA adoption

-Many modern companies have already started reaping the benefits of robotic process automation in logistics.
+Many modern companies have already started reaping the benefits of RPA in the shipping industry.
 Below are a few examples that prove this.

 Redwood Logistics, a third-party logistics (3PL) company, is using RPA to automate the following processes: